-A lifelong sports fan, James found his dream job when he landed a gig as Marketing Director for a pro sports team in Baltimore.
+A lifelong sports fan, James found his dream job when he landed a gig asfor a pro sports team in Baltimore.
 He spends his days coming up with creative ideas to promote his team and reach more fans.

 Caleb grew up reading everything he could about politics.
 Today, he lives in the high-energy hustle of Washington DC and works as a Lobbyist for a human rights advocacy group.

 Elena started creating computer code in high school, but her real love was writing.
 As a Software Engineer for a San Francisco start-up, she’s found success by combining her tech skills and communication savvy.

 What do they all have in common?
 They majored in English.